he Essence of Humanistic Psychology: Unleashing Human Potential

 - Paul Wong.

-Major Psychological Principles that Emerged from Humanism
+โMajor Psychological Principles that Emerged from Humanism

 Many of the concepts of humanism will sound familiar.
 They decorate our language and influence our culture.
 Basically, from obscure beginnings, humanism has become part of who we are as a people.
+Erich Fromm wrote that the “humanistic experience consists in the feeling that nothing human is alien to one, that ‘I am you,’ that one can understand another human being because both of us share as our common possession the same elements of human existence” (Fromm, 1991).

 - Hierarchy of needs